Alter Aeon FAQ (Frequently Asked Questions)

 Because mobs don't follow orders from anyone, unless they are charmed.
 As

-a god, you don't care - you should be using the 'force' command instead.
+a builder, you don't care - you should be using the 'force' command

 See also 'help force'.